SeisComP/mainx/apps/gui-qt/scmvx/descriptions/scmvx.rst

 Search for and show an event
 ----------------------------

+Application:

+* Browse event catalogs in |scname| database.
+* Search the list of loaded events.

+Procedure:

 #.
-Navigate to the Events tab load events from database in a relevant time range.
+Navigate to the :ref:`Events tab<sec-scmvx-events-tab>` load events from
+   database in a relevant time range.
 You may narrow down the database search through the filter button.
 After events are loaded the list may be limited by hiding irrelevant events and you may change the sorting of the event table by clicking on the header.
 #.
 Identify the event and double-click on the event line to load the parameters.
    You will immediately switch to a map centered around the selected event.